As a reminder, you are reading this article as a part of the 4I’s series:

 The coast of design change at the early stages is not this much. but when you go forward on the design process – for example when you reach the prototyping stage – the coast will rise up and you will find yourself wasting resources, money and time. by the way, you may also at some point lose the client satisfaction. the early validation sessions with stakeholders or your client might reduce the cost of change to its minimum value.
 And note, I Don’t mean that you will do whatever the client wants – no, you will show your ideas, rate it with the client and validate its doability, impact and efficiency for the product target audience based on the client previous experiences, that might gives you a good insights in most of cases.

-Doability/Impact: nothing will change if they did not implement your ideas in the real world, for that purpose you can use “Impact/Effort Canvas”, To check if it is really possible to build such idea or not from the very beginning.
-This article also looks very interesting, Why Prioritization by Impact/Effort Doesn’t Work.
+Doability/Impact: nothing will change if they did not implement your ideas in the real world, for that purpose you can use “Impact/Effort Canvas,” To check if it is possible to build such design or not from the very beginning.
+This article also looks very interesting.
+Why Prioritization by Impact/Effort Doesn’t Work.

 How to validate ideas from UX Standpoint with stakeholders?

-Mmmm, I think it’s the most complex part since before showing your ideas we went through Expert Validation, and for each idea, you should have a solid understanding of principles, user behaviors which it relays on. before you go to validate ideas with the client you should cover those point for each idea:
+Mmmm, I think it’s the most complex part since before showing your ideas we went through Expert Validation, and for each concept, you should have a solid understanding of principles, user behaviors which it relays on.
+Before you go to validate ideas with the client, you should cover those point for each concept:

 - UX Principles.